THE AWRA AMBA EXPERIENCE

-The Awra Amba Experience is an interactive documentary that tells the story of Awra Amba’s fascinating change process, under extremely difficult and unfavourable circumstances.
+The story of Awra Amba is told in a new, innovative interactive documentary that delves into Awra Amba’s fascinating change process, which has taken place under extremely difficult circumstances.
 It’s an incredible story of hope, determination and belief in taking charge of one’s own destiny.

-Using new techniques of interactive storytelling, we combine documentary film with 360 panoramic photography, illustration, animation, graphics, text and sound to create an immersive experience of Awra Amba.
-Our collective aim is to inspire, to educate and ultimately to generate discussion about some of the most important issues in our world today.
+The documentary combines a series of compelling, short films with interactive storytelling, using 360 panoramic photography, illustration, animation, graphics, text and sound to create an immersive experience for tablets and computers.
+The aim of the project is to inspire, educate and to generate discussion about some of the most important issues in our world today.

 THE PROJECT IN DETAIL

 Around forty years ago, in a rural part of Ethiopia, a young man called Zumra Nuru decided that he’d had enough of how things were.
 He wanted to live in a world where women and men were equal and where traditions and religion did not dictate every aspect of life.
 With 19 people, he founded a new village, with new values.
 Together they created a progressive manifesto for a new way of life… read more

 The Awra Amba Experience is a collaborative, interactive documentary, designed for tablets and computers.
 It tells the story of how a small community in Ethiopia has combatted poverty and changed deeply engrained traditional values to pave way for a better life.
 Viewers will be able to navigate through the Awra Amba village on an interactive landscape and explore 10 short documentaries as well as a wealth of different multimedia elements… read more